 2×4 – The House Within The House

 The pattern last season was that the show started weird and then gradually explained itself.
 What I’m finding with this season is that the show started relatively coherently but as it’s added more and more explanations and new ideas, it’s becoming far weirder and more fascinating.
-So it is with this episode, which forgoes characterisation to instead indulge in some very strange journeys involving slides, prophecies, wallpaper and even (spoiler)a one-eyed, one-horned, flying purple people eater.
-Marvellously bonkers, if incomprehensible, although I get the feeling that we might be inside a child’s head.
+So it is with this episode, which forgoes characterisation to instead indulge in some very strange journeys involving slides, prophecies, wallpaper and even (spoiler)(spoiler alert) a one-eyed, one-horned, flying purple people eater.
+Marvellously bonkers, if incomprehensible, although I get the feeling that we might be (spoiler alert) inside a child’s head.

 Great News (US: NBC)